- Neurobehavioral Rotation Program

 Neurobehavioral Rotation Program

 The UCSF Memory and Aging Center offers one-month rotations for senior medical students, residents and fellows that include an intense clinical experience, exposure to clinical research programs and formal didactic lectures.
-Rotator supervision and evaluation is provided by Howard Rosen, MD and Gil Rabinovici, MD.
+Rotator supervision and evaluation is provided by Howard Rosen, MD, Georges Naasan, MD and David Perry, MD.

 Visiting scholars are physicians, psychologists or other medical professionals who wish to observe in our clinic or potentially collaborate in ongoing research projects at the UCSF Memory and Aging Center (MAC).
-Visiting scholars are often from abroad and are funded by their home institutions during their time at the MAC.
+Visiting scholars are often from abroad and funded by their home institutions during their time at the MAC.
 Visiting scholars are not required to have a US medical license and are not permitted to evaluate patients on their own; however they are welcome to observe our clinic and clinical research evaluations.
+Please note that observation in clinic is limited to 1–2 days per week.
 Applicants are expected to have excellent English speaking and reading skills.

-Clinical observerships are available for up to 3 months, with a minimum of 1 month recommended.
-Applicants interested in research are recommended to stay for at least 6 months.
-For clinical observation visits less than 3 months, a B visa is required.
-For visits of 3 months or longer, J1 visas are required and will be sponsored through UCSF.
-The cost for a J1 visa up to 1 year is $380, and for one year and longer it is $550; visa costs are paid to the UC Regents following your arrival.
-Additionally, there is an administrative fee for visiting scholars of $200/month with a one-time $35 ID badge charge.
+Clinical observerships are available for up to three months, with a minimum of one month recommended.
+Applicants interested in research are recommended to stay for at least six months.
+For clinical observation visits less than three months, a B visa is required.
+For visits of three months or longer, J1 visas are required and will be sponsored through UCSF.
+The cost for a J1 visa up to one year is $380, and for one year and longer it is $550; visa costs are paid to the UC Regents following your arrival.
+Additionally, there is an administrative fee for visiting scholars of $300/month with a one-time $35 ID badge charge.

 The first step is to complete the Program Application.
-Please submit completed applications via email to VSMAC@memory.ucsf.edu.
+Please submit completed applications via email to firstname.lastname@example.org.
 The application deadline is 3 months before the applicant’s preferred start date.
+We ask that applicants begin their visit on the first of the month.
 Once the application has been reviewed, we will contact you.

 For further inquiries, please contact email@example.com.